healygi/PP4/README.md

 - Register

    - A user can register by clicking on the register link in the nav bar.
    - The user is taken to the sign up page where they are instructed to sign up via email and enter their password twice.
+   - Email validation is in place requring an '@' sign and '.com, .co, .ie, etc.'
-The user is welcomed to Healys Health blog and asked if they have an account already - if so they are provided with a link to sign in instead.
+   - The user is welcomed to Healys Health blog and asked if they have an account already - if so they are provided with a link to sign in instead.
    - There is a button for the user to submit their form, they are then signed up.
    - This page will allow the user to get signed up to Healys Health to start their health journey with the community.